 Guildford Borough councillors are not paid a salary for the time they spend working on council business.
 Instead, they are entitled to allowances by law.

 A basic allowance is paid to all councillors.
 Special responsibility allowances are paid to those councillors who have significant additional responsibilities, over and above the generally accepted duties of a councillor.

-Details of allowances paid to councillors in the financial years 2012-13, 2013-14, 2014-15, 2015-16 and 2016-17 are below.
+It is our policy to keep records of councillors' allowances for six years.
+Details of allowances paid to councillors in the financial years 2013 to 2019 are below.